Calvin-Ji/DeepLung/README.md

 # DeepLung
 DeepLung is a deep learning model that classifies chest X-rays to detect the presence of tuberculosis.
-The project is based on a convolutional neural network architecture that is trained on a large dataset of tuberculosis and non-tuberculosis chest X-rays.
+The project is based on a convolutional neural network architecture that is trained on a large dataset of tuberculosis and non-tuberculosis chest X-rays.v